- Fashion and Beauty»

 Pre-taped hair extensions typically come in pre-cut hair wefts with adhesive tape already attached to the bond.

-To apply the extension, all you need to do is peel off the protective covering, and you are good to go.
+To apply, all you need to do is peel off the protective covering on the extensions, and you are good to go.

 Preparing Your Hair

-Ensure your hair is completely dry and squeaky clean.
-There must be no dirt, oil, or residues of hair styling products that result in a 'build-up'.
+Ensure your hair is completely dry and clean.
+There must be no dirt, oil, or residue of hair styling products that results in a 'build-up'.
 If you feel your hair is not clean enough, give it a quick shampoo wash then hand-dry it thoroughly.

 Use the alcohol minimally as too much of it will harshly dry out your hair and may harm its roots.

 Use a rat-tail comb to draw a straight part in your hair working up your head from the nape of your neck.

 For colour highlights - part your hair below the crown and ensure the area you intend to stick the taped extension is not an area with thin hair.
 If it is, the bond of your extension's weft will become visible after styling.
 For colour highlights, use just a few extensions.